WPL-Official/WPL/JavaScript/zoom.js/README.md

 # How
-You must add zoom.js and zomm.css to your html file like this:
+You must add zoom.js and zoom.css to your html file like this:
 ```html
 <!DOCTYPE html>
 <html>